Chestnut Hot Chocolate

 To make this cocktail, you’ll need the following ingredients:

-Cognac: This is the base spirit.
-It’s a type of brandy made from distilled white wine in Cognac, France.
+Cognac: This is a type of brandy made in Cognac, France with distilled white wine.
 We used Courvoisier VSOP Cognac because it has a rich mouthfeel and a delightful brandy spice with notes of peach, almond, and cinnamon.
 For a mocktail version of this drink, try Escape Mocktails Non-Alcoholic Cognac Alternative in place of the brandy.

-Hazelnut Liqueur: This adds pleasant nutty aroma and flavor.
-We used Frangelico, but you could substitute an amaretto liqueur for a similar taste.
-For a mocktail version of this drink, try Monin Non-Alcoholic Hazelnut Syrup in place of the liqueur.
+Hazelnut Liqueur: This is a liqueur made with toasted hazelnuts, vanilla, baking spices, sugar, and alcohol.
+We used Frangelico because it has a unique sweet and nutty flavor with notes of cocoa.
+For a mocktail version of this drink, try Monin Premium Hazelnut Syrup in place of the hazelnut liqueur.

 Tasting Notes